eunicepoh98/mimoBotNode/README.md

 + api to load data into wit
 + api for frontend
 + able to handle search job scenario
++ work experience: companyname and work as

 What needs to be done
 + shorten response timing?
 + story flow for update work experience
++ the rest of the work experience flow

 ### Authentication/Security
 >[Passport](http://passportjs.org)

 >[JWT](https://www.sitepoint.com/using-json-web-tokens-node-js/)

 What's "done"